Hugh Cleghorn (forester): India

-In 1848, suffering from ‘Mysore fever’, he returned on sick leave to Britain.
+In 1848, suffering from 'Mysore fever', he returned on sick leave to Britain.
 He took an active part in scientific organisations, such as the Botanical Society of Edinburgh, to which he read several papers including one on hedge plants.
-He read the same paper at the annual meeting of the British Association held in Edinburgh in 1850, which won him a ‘medium gold medal’ of the Highland and Agricultural Society in 1851.
+He read the same paper at the annual meeting of the British Association held in Edinburgh in 1850, which won him a 'medium gold medal' of the Highland and Agricultural Society in 1851.
 At the same meeting, under the chairmanship of Sir David Brewster, Cleghorn was commissioned to write a report on the effects of tropical deforestation.
-A summary of this was read at the Association’s Ipswich meeting on 7 July 1851, and subsequently published in full.
+A summary of this was read at the Association's Ipswich meeting on 7 July 1851, and subsequently published in full.
 He was requested by John Forbes Royle to assist in cataloguing the Indian botanical exhibits for the Great Exhibition of 1851.
 Cleghorn returned to India in 1852 and was appointed acting Professor of Botany and Materia Medica at Madras Medical College by Sir Henry Pottinger, a post confirmed two years later.
 During this period he became an active member of the Madras Literary Society and the Madras Agri-Horticultural Society.
-In 1853 he published Hortus Madraspatensis, a catalogue of the plants in the latter Society’s Garden.
+One of his students, Pulney Andy, became the first Indian to receive a medical degree from Scotland.
+John Shortt was another of his local students.
+In 1853 he published Hortus Madraspatensis, a catalogue of the plants in the latter Society's Garden.
 Cleghorn was consulted by the Madras Government on various economic-botanical subjects, resulting in papers such as one on the sand-binding plants of the Madras beach, read to the Madras Literary Society in 1856.
 Cleghorn also played a major role in the Madras Exhibitions of 1855 and 1857.